 If you decide to visit during the day you can enhance your visit with a picnic in the grassy areas near the base of the tower at the Champs de Mars or Trocadero.
 You can even order a picnic lunch and have it DELIVERED RIGHT TO YOU.
 It comes in a traditional wicker basket from Love Picnic Paris.
 They have four different picnic choices and a champagne add-on option.

 Paris is the city of love.
 Your day can’t be any better than having a romantic picnic lunch at the Eiffel Tower!

-If you’re planning a visit to the Eiffel Tower at night you can have a romantic dinner experience at LeJules Verne – Top Of Eiffel Tower.
-It is located on the second floor inside of the tower.
+If you’re planning to visit at night you can have a romantic dinner experience at the Eiffel Tower restaurant, Le Jules Verne – at the top of the Eiffel Tower.
+It is located on the 2nd floor inside of the tower.

 If you liked “Paris: Eiffel in Love With Travel” you might also like How to Travel Virtually: From your Home to Rome.

-SUBSCRIBE with your email to get notifications about new posts.
+SUBSCRIBE with your email to get notified of new posts.

-Don’t forget to SHARE and PIN for later! 💗
+Don’t forget to SHARE and PIN for later!